AlphaDio/universus-prototype-sets/cards/seth.md

 - Block: Mid +2
 - Symbols: Order
 - Tags: Tactics / Agent
-- Text: Response Commit, commit 2 foundations: After you completely block an attack with a Tactics card, remove 1 rival foundation from the game.
+- Text: Response: Commit, commit 2 foundations: After you completely block an attack with a Tactics card, remove 1 rival foundation from the game.
 - Role: Foundation removal from game.

 ### Ling's Orders